 These gardens emphasize natural elements of rocks and water.
 Even if the home doesn't have Asian features in its design, they still fit nicely next to the Craftsman style.

-Consider planting a Japanese maple to mimic the low-pitched sprawling roofline of the house behind or to the side of it.
+Consider planting a Japanese maple to mimic the low-pitched sprawling roof line of the house peeking up behind or to the side of the tree.